torbiak/md2ms/readme.md

 between them is impossible.
 See the extensive **BUGS** section for what is lost and altered in translation.

+Links are turned into hyperlinks using pdfmark by default, but can be rendered as footnotes instead by setting **footnote_links** to a truthy value.

 # SEE ALSO

 *eqn*(1), *refer*(1), *troff*(1), *ms*(7)\